 Career Education - Missouri Career Education combines academics and occupational skill training to prepare students of all ages.
 Training programs are offered in Agriculture, Business, Health Sciences, Family and Consumer Sciences, Skilled Technical Sciences, Technology and Engineering, and Marketing and Cooperative Education.

-Guidance And Counseling - The Guidance and Counseling Section provides resources and technical assistance to help ensure that professional school counselors can fully implement comprehensive guidance programs in their schools.
+School Counseling – The School Counseling Section provides resources and technical assistance to help school counselors fully implement comprehensive school counseling programs in their schools.